muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

   the gap or silently patching over it.
-- Future work: retraining a second, quarterly-cadence model once enough quarters accumulate to support a trailing window (needs roughly 8+ quarters of consistent reporting to do this properly — you have 5 real quarters now plus whatever NERC publishes going forward).
+- Future work: retraining a second, quarterly-cadence model once enough quarters accumulate to support a trailing window (needs roughly 8+ quarters of consistent reporting to do this properly — the model has 5 real quarters now plus whatever NERC publishes going forward).

 ## Known remaining gap — say this explicitly in the report